gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 let rightViewWorldMatrix = (deviceAnchorMatrix * rightEyeLocalMatrix.transform).inverse
 ```

-These are 4x4 matrices and we can easily extract the translation out of them to obtain the camera world position.
+These are 4x4 matrices and we can easily extract the translation out of them to obtain each eye's world position.
 Something like this:

 ```swift
 extension SIMD4 {